25 Men’s Curly Hair Fade Haircuts That Look Slick & Modern

 Mid-length curly hair with fade

-A great look for guys with slightly finer curlier hair, the fade here cleanly disconnects the hair from the beard, while blending neatly up to the top.
+A great look for guys with slightly finer curlier hair, the low fade here cleanly disconnects the hair from the beard, while blending neatly up to the top.
 Here the longer texture left towards the fringe can be styled forwards and tousled quite aggressively with a higher-shine texturising paste to create the wilder, bunched finish.

 Short, neat curly hair fade